Madatt/rapier/README.md

 # Rapier

-Basic kernel for Raspberry Pi Zero (And 2 in the future).
+Basic kernel for Raspberry Pi Zero (And 2 in the future) when I was learning baremetal.
 Old version.

 # Features:
 + Basic MMU support